asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-List features of connecting on-premises resources to a VNet using site-to-site VPN
+Connecting on-premises resources to a VNet using site-to-site VPN means

 %

-- Established between your on-premises VPN device and an Azure VPN Gateway deployed within a VNet
+- Establishing a connection between your on-premises VPN device and an Azure VPN Gateway deployed within a VNet
 - Enables any on-premises resource that you authorize to access a VNet
 - Communication between your on-premises VPN device and an Azure VPN gateway is sent through an encrypted tunnel over the internet

 ######

-List features of connecting on-premises resources to a VNet using Azure ExpressRoute
+Connecting on-premises resources to a VNet using Azure ExpressRoute means

 %

-- Established between your network and Azure, through an ExpressRoute partner
+- Establishing a connection between your network and Azure, through an ExpressRoute partner
 - Connection is private
 - Traffic does not go over the internet

 ######

-List the ways in which you can filter network traffic between subnets
+You can filter network traffic between subnets using

 %